SnehaJoshi11/Pewlett-Hackard-Analysis/README.md

 </p>

 ## Schema:

-- [Schema](Queries/schema.sql) A schema is a blueprint or architecture of how data will look.
+- [Schema](Queries/schema.sql) A schema is a collection of database objects like tables, triggers, stored procedures, etc.
-- It is a description of the actual construction of the database, an all-encompassing term that refers to the collective of tables, columns, triggers, relationships, key constraints, functions, and procedures.
+- Database may have one or more schema.
 - Schemas are important for designing database management systems (DBMS) or relational database management systems (RDBMS).
+- Schema is of three types: Physical schema, logical schema and view schema.

 ## Results